-The Commission and the Union shall offer each new represented employee an opportunity, within thirty (30) days of employment, to attend an one half (1/2) hour orientation meeting in accordance with the new member orientation schedule, with two (2) Union designated officers who will provide a copy of the current Memorandum of Understanding and other relevant material and information.
-Such meetings will be held on the last Monday of each calendar month or as otherwise agreed by mutual consent.
+In addition, the Commission and the Union shall offer each new represented employee an opportunity to attend a one half (I/2) hour orientation optional break-out meeting with up to two (2) Union designated officers who will provide a copy of the current Memorandum of Understanding and other relevant material and information.
+Such orientation optional break-out meetings will be held on the last Monday of each calendar month or as otherwise agreed by mutual consent, will be on-site, and without loss of compensation for the employee.